Halloween Spirit Tips: How to Create Haunted Live Streams

 Your haunted live stream doesn’t have to end once it’s over.
 You can use the footage for more content.

-• Highlight the best moments: After your stream, edit the best scares and reactions into a highlight reel.
-Share these best movements on your social media platforms like Facebook, TikTok, YouTube, or Instagram to attract more viewers.
+• Highlight the best moments: Cut the top scares and reactions into shareable clips for Facebook, TikTok, YouTube, and Instagram, using captions and subtle Halloween overlays for brand consistency.
+Share these best movements on your social media platforms to attract more viewers.

 • Replay the stream: Let people who missed the live stream watch it later.
 You can keep the scares going by offering replays or using the best moments for future promotion.